-The day we saw decades of North Korea's nuclear work go up in smoke
+The day we over a decade of North Korea's nuclear work go up in smoke

 Route to Punggye-ri

-After a 90-minute drive along a rough dirt road into the mountains, we passed several small villages.
+During a 90-minute drive along a rough dirt road into the mountains, we passed several small villages.

 These were obviously occupied, because the fields had been recently cultivated and the buildings were in good repair, but not a soul was in sight.
 There were no animals, no children, not even a bicycle propped against a wall, and in every house we could see from the road, the curtains were drawn.